TnTech-ECE/Fall2022-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Signoff .md

 ## Function
 The GPS subsystem helps the robot know exactly where it is at all times.
 It uses a special module called M10Q-5883 GNSS GPS & Compass to track its location accurately and continuously.

-o	The GPS subsystem communicates with the top-level controller, providing real-time location data that helps the controller make decisions and control the robot's actions. o	The GPS subsystem integrates with the robotic operating system (ROS), which allows it to seamlessly exchange data with other systems in the robot. o	The GPS subsystem shares its location data with mapping and path planning modules in ROS, enabling the robot to navigate to specific locations for targeted data collection. o	The GPS subsystem collaborates with other sensors, sharing its location data to enhance the robot's ability to gather accurate environmental data by combining information from multiple sources.
+- The GPS subsystem communicates with the top-level controller, providing real-time location data that helps the controller make decisions and control the robot's actions.
+- The GPS subsystem integrates with the robotic operating system (ROS), which allows it to seamlessly exchange data with other systems in the robot.
+- The GPS subsystem shares its location data with mapping and path planning modules in ROS, enabling the robot to navigate to specific locations for targeted data collection.
+- The GPS subsystem collaborates with other sensors, sharing its location data to enhance the robot's ability to gather accurate environmental data by combining information from multiple sources.